Artworks in cinema are like actors:

 One of my paintings that is owned by Artbank was used on the set of the Australian SBS series 'Carla Cametti' a few years ago.
 As the artist I still owned the copyright, so the film makers paid me a fee and I signed a release form.

-So finally, if you would like to smile, here is Jim Gaylord showing us:
+And, finally, if you would like to smile, here is Jim Gaylord showing us:

 In short -